-This treatment reduces your levels of male hormones, called androgens (AN-druh-jens), or stops them from working.
+This treatment reduces your levels of male hormones, called androgens, or stops them from working.
 This often makes prostate cancers shrink or grow more slowly.
 But hormone therapy does not cure prostate cancer.
 If you’re going to get hormone treatment, ask your doctor what you can expect it to do.

 Side effects of hormone treatment

 Changing your hormone levels can cause side effects like less desire for sex, trouble getting an erection, hot flashes, bone thinning, and weight gain.
 Talk to your doctor about what you can expect from your hormone treatment.

 Chemo is the use of drugs to fight cancer.
 The drugs may be given into a vein or taken as pills.
 These drugs go into the blood and spread through the body.
 Chemo is given in cycles or rounds.
 Each round of treatment is followed by a break.